Select Page

 Culture Book for Missionaries

 The manual Culture for Missionaries: Guatemala Indian was written to help LDS missionaries understand the cultures of the native peoples of Guatemala.
 Larry Richman wrote the text in 1979 for the Missionary Training Center (MTC).
-Review copies were sent to the then current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O’Donnal).
+Review copies were sent to the current and former mission presidents (Willard I. Skousen, Robert B. Arnold, and John O’Donnal).
 After clearing Church Correlation, the manual was published in 1980.

 Translation of the LDS Temple Ceremonies into Cakchiquel